codewithmarty/pokedex/README.md

 ## Play the Game

-The game has not been deployed.
-It requires two players.
-Remember, blue always goes first.
-When the game concludes, an overlay appears on screen indicating the game is over.
-To reset, click close on the overlay and press reset.
+The game has not been deployed as of yet.

 ## Future Work